 When a treatment doesn’t work at the dose administered, sometimes people increase the dose in an attempt to see if that solves the problem.
 It’s not usually effective.
-I keep an eye out for new research about fetal monitoring on a regular basis.
 One of the growing areas of research in the world of fetal monitoring is what is currently called continuous fetal monitoring or CFM.
 CFM refers to prolonged periods of monitoring during the antenatal period and is currently targeted towards women who are considered to be at high risk.
 It had been my intention to get around to a comprehensive review of the literature about CFM at some point for my own interest, but it seems that sometimes good things come to she who waits, as Tamber et al. (2020) have just published such a review.
 Most of what follows has come from their paper.

 What is CFM?

 CFM refers to some form of fetal monitoring, applied during the antenatal period, over a prolonged period, typically several hours, but potentially for days or even weeks – rather than the 20 to 60 minutes typically used for antenatal CTG monitoring.
 Two quite different forms of CFM are currently under development and being trialled – fetal heart rate monitoring and fetal movement monitoring.
 Let’s start with fetal heart rate monitoring.